How to Dynamically Require Fields Using Salesforce Dynamic Forms

 What is an ESP?

-An Email Service Provider is a company or service that offers email marketing or email communication services to businesses and individuals.
+An Email Service Provider offers email marketing and communication services to businesses and individuals.
 ESPs provide the infrastructure, tools, and services needed to create, send, and manage email campaigns.